brandonocasey/npm-preset/README.md

 ### Things to know:

 * if you need to pass config files during a command you will want to use absolute paths to do so.
 * When a script is run process.env.NPM_PRESET_CONFIG will be set to the current `npm-preset` config.
-This should allow you to use any of the special variables from that file just about anywhere (babel config, rollup config, a random npm script)
+This should allow you to use any of the special variables from that file just about anywhere (babel config, rollup config, a random node script)

 ### Examples